 Conservation: The Human Side

 While there are some great technologies for conserving energy and water (see Further Readings, below), running an efficiency business without taking into consideration the human effect would short-circuit much of the gains available through technology.
 Many studies have shown that when utility customers understand energy better and how other people are doing, the overall amount of energy used is reduced.
-On this latter part, two companies are leading the charge: OPower and WaterSmart.
-They both operate similarly–large consumers of energy and water are sent literature that simply shows them how much they’re using compared to their neighbors and peers.
+On this latter part, there are a number of companies educating customers this way, including OPower and WaterSmart.
+They both operate similarly–consumers of energy and water are sent literature that simply shows them how much they’re using compared to their neighbors and peers.
 Here’s an example of an OPower letter, with the customer’s information blocked out:

 Note that “YOU”, in bold letters (blue bar), showcases that someone is using more energy than their neighbors (black bar), and way more than their “efficient neighbors” (in green).
-Peer pressure works, and both of these companies have been able to show effective reductions of consumption.
+Peer pressure works, and both OPower and WaterSmart have been able to show effective reductions of consumption.

 Now, people can do many things in their home to reduce their energy and water use (and thus greenhouse gas emissions).
 The trick is that they can have the opinion that it’s good to do, they can have the know-how and the tools, they can be given products so as to eliminate the financial barrier, and even with all that, studies have consistently shown that people will not do these things for themselves.
 While that is frustrating, it does create an economic opportunity for people like you to make a living helping people make their homes and small businesses more eco-friendly.
 Our whole economy is built on convenience, after all, so why would we expect sustainability to be any different?

 Besides peer pressure, what works to help convince people to green their homes?
 The answer is not simple, since people are very different.
-The Natural Marketing Institute (NMI) developed segmentations of consumer groups broken down by how “green” they are.
+The Natural Marketing Institute (NMI) was one of the original research firms, often credited with first developing segmentations of consumer groups broken down by how “green” they are.
 This graph represents how they believe people broke out by category.

 Some people are definitely motivated by environmental impacts.
 The NMI believes that the group with the greatest willingness to “vote with their dollars” is roughly 17% of the market.
 This demographic is called LOHAS, or Lifestyle Of Health And Sustainability.
 LOHAS consumers might tend to ride bikes to work or buy electric vehicles, as well as solar panels, and organic, locally grown food.
-When those people also don’t know how to make positive changes, they are often willing to just “pay someone else to do it”.
+When those people also don’t know how to make positive changes, they are often willing to just “pay someone else to do it” (e.g., buying carbon credits).
 These folks are less concerned about the financial side (cost and payback), so that aspect is little more than a reinforcement of their positive behavior.
 LOHAS consumers also tend to be the most educated and also tend to be high earners.
-Naturalites tend to be those people who generally want to live sustainably, but health is a more important aspect than their environmental impact (even though that’s still important).
-So they’ll spend more money on organic, locally grown food, and maybe drive a hybrid rather than an EV.
+Naturalites tend to be those people who generally want to live sustainably, but health and cost are heavily weighted as important aspects in their buying behaviors (even though impact is still important).
+So they’ll spend more money on organic, locally grown food, but might not buy carbon offsets.
 Marketing to these people will tend to be most effective when health is strongly emphasized.
 Drifters, the third demographic group, largely follow trends.
 Right now, sustainability and health are very trendy, which means that drifters can be marketed to with health and environmental messages, but financials will be probably the strongest pitch.
 Conventionals are people who are not usually exposed to health and sustainability messaging, and therefore, while not opposed to these messages, are not going to respond to them as readily.
 Many of this demographic have been told for years that “everything causes cancer, so why bother” and that perhaps even “global warming is a hoax”.
 Financial measures become far and away the biggest driving force for these folks, unless they’ve heard from a news source they deem trustworthy that BPA in their child’s bottle is harmful or that organic food is truly worth the additional money.
 The last group, which NMI dubbed the “Unconcerned” group, is the hardest to reach.
 We all know some of these people, and they tend to be jaded and unhappy, but satisfied with their position in life enough not to be motivated to do anything to make things better.
 Good luck getting through marketing to them on any level. 🙂

 The way messages are presented and the words chosen are also very important.
 The term “low flow” (toilets, showers, etc.) has a bad rap, and for good reason.
 The early technologies offered to reduce water consumption simply blocked water going through a fixture like a shower head that was designed for higher flow rates, resulting in low water pressures and unhappy customers.
 New technologies are designed to aerate and pressurize the flow, resulting in a better user experience.
 In other words, a high efficiency showerhead is designed to make the most of 1.5 gallons per minute, rather than being designed for 2.5 and only receiving 1.5 after a flow restrictor reduces the rate.
 THUS, ALWAYS REFER TO YOUR WATER SAVING DEVICES AS “HIGH EFFICIENCY’, NOT “LOW FLOW”.
 It’s not only good marketing that will help people adopt these technologies, it’s also accurate.
 Compact fluorescent lightbulbs (CFL) are energy saving lights, but let’s be honest–people do not like them.
 Even “green” people use CFLs only because they save money and energy, not because they really believe them to be a superior product.
 The bottom line is that the products you install need to be great.
 Otherwise, people will feel like they’re making a sacrifice and eventually get tired of sacrificing or feeling like they are sacrificing while the rest of the world is living better.
 The survey conducted by Pono Home found that allowing people to “test drive” products before buying them/leaving them in place led to much higher satisfaction than other conservation programs, where residents are generally not given a choice.
 One amazing finding was that 99% of people were satisfied with their high efficiency showerhead, which is in marked contrast to many previous conservation programs with “low flow” showerhead installations.
 The survey also found that LED lights received incredibly high satisfaction ratings, mainly because Pono Home focused on great lights, with the right size, the right color spectrum, and the right brightness.
 The results show that when people do not feel like they’re sacrificing but rather feel like they’re “upgrading”, they’re stoked on the changes, and even if they’re not “green” people, they like feeling like they’re doing something good for the world.